Orban seen entrenching right-wing dominance through Hungarian university reform

 Orban’s government will appoint boards of trustees to run the foundations, which will control substantial real estate assets and benefit from billions of euros worth of EU funds, while also having considerable influence over universities’ everyday life.

-The government will endow several of the foundations using its stakes in blue chip companies MOL (MOLB.BU) and drug maker Richter (GDRB.BU).
+The government will endow several of the foundations using its stakes in blue chip companies MOL and drug maker Richter.
 It will also allocate over 1 trillion forints ($3.3 billion) worth of EU recovery funds for the revamp of universities.

 Orban, who came to power in 2010, has tightened his control over much of Hungarian public life, such as the media, education and scientific research, as he seeks to reshape national culture.
 Orban set out the changes in a speech in 2018 when he envisioned embedding his political system in a new “cultural era”.